Azarnoor/BashBlaze-7-Days-of-Bash-Scripting-Challenge/Challenges/Day_1/Day_1_Basics.md

-Welcome to Day 1 of the Bash Scripting Challenge!
+:Welcome to Day 1 of the Bash Scripting Challenge!
 Today, we will cover the basics of bash scripting to get you started.
 Let's dive in:

 ## Task 1: Comments